 Before you begin your drywall repair, gather the necessary tools and materials:

 Start by cleaning the damaged area.
-Use a utility knife to cut out any loose or damaged wall around the edges of the hole.
-For larger holes, perform a drywall patch cut, making the patch slightly larger than the hole for a proper fit.
-This ensures it fits snugly.
-For small holes, you can use a pre-made drywall patch to ensure a snug fit.
+Use a utility knife to cut out any loose or damaged drywall around the edges of the hole.
+For larger holes, use a self-adhesive mesh patch or cut a drywall patch slightly bit bigger than the hole for a proper fit.
+For small holes, you can use a pre-made patch kit or lightweight joint compound to fill the gap.
+Ensure the edges are smooth to help the patch adhere securely.

 3. Create Texture